 - 2.1.
 This application seeks planning permission for the demolition of an existing building and the erection of 4 buildings to accommodate 84,509sqm (909,655sqft) of B2/B8 use with ancillary offices and welfare floorspace, gatehouse, service yards, parking and circulation routes.
 It proposes a revised access from Peckleton Lane, associated hardstanding, landscaping, the diversion of bridleway R119 and ancillary works including bike storage, waste storage and operations buildings. - 2.2.
 The total site area is 32.89Ha (81.26Acres) which includes 8.09Ha (20.2 acres) for landscape and biodiverse habitat creation, with amenity route for pedestrians.
 Demolition of an existing building and structures on site is required to facilitate the redevelopment. - 2.3.
 The proposed four units vary in size and scale.
-Unit 1 will provide 11,896 sqm of floorspace and will have a haunch height of 15 metres and a maximum ridge height of 18.5 metres.
+Unit 1 will provide 11,896 sqm of floorspace and will have a maximum ridge height of 16 metres.
 Unit 2 will provide 9,632 sqm of floorspace and will have a haunch height of 12.5 metres and a maximum ridge height of 15.8 metres.
 Unit 3 will provide 15,782 sqm of floorspace and will have a haunch height of 15 metres and a maximum ridge height of 18.6 metres.
 Unit 4 will provide 47,199 sqm of floorspace and will have a haunch height of 18 metres and a maximum ridge height of 21.5 metres.
-Units 1 and 2 are adjacent to Peckleton Lane whilst units 3 and 4 are set further into the site. - 2.4.
-The application also involved a replacement car park for the existing Unit C building which is lost as part of the proposed development. - 2.5.
-To the north and north-west of the site landscaping, SUDS and the diverted bridleway is proposed.
+Units 1 and 2 are adjacent to Peckleton Lane (Unit 1 is set back further) whilst units 3 and 4 are set further into the site. - 2.4.
+The application also includes a replacement car park for the existing Unit C building which is lost as part of the proposed development. - 2.5.
+To the north and north-west of the site landscaping, SUDS and the diverted bridleway is proposed. - 2.6.
+This application is a resubmission of 20/01009/FUL which was refused for the following reason - "The positioning of unit 1, closer to the road than the existing buildings on site brings built development closer to residential properties on Peckleton Lane.
+The scale and height of unit 1 and it proximity to the road would create a dominant building that would have an adverse overbearing impact on surrounding residents which would be detrimental to their residential amenity and contrary to Policy DM10 of the Site Allocations and Development Management Policies DPD (2016)." - 2.7.
+The main changes from that refusal to this application are the re-siting of Unit 1 so that it is an additional 18 metres further from Peckleton Lane and the residential properties opposite the site and a reduction in the overall ridge height.
+A 5 metre high landscaped bund is also proposed along Peckleton Lane. - 2.8.
+There is currently a resolution to grant (16/00820/FUL) on most of the application site (29.9 hectares) for the erection of a B8 warehouse, unloading/loading bays, office unit, car parking, circulation, revised access, associated hard standing areas, landscaping, diversion of bridleway R119 and ancillary works.
+The building was 1.2 million sqft (approximately 111483.7 sq.m) with a maximum height of 18 metres above ground floor level.
+On the north-west corner of the building would be an ancillary four storey office building with a maximum height of 15 metres.